-Treating over 80,000 people as inpatients and 350,000 people as outpatients every year, the RVH is the regions busiest center.
-The umbrella organization, Belfast Health and Social Care Trust, is also the major teaching and training hospitals in Northern Ireland.
+Treating over 80,000 people as inpatients and 350,000 people as outpatients every year, the hospital is the region’s busiest center.
+The umbrella organization that it belongs to is also one of the major teaching and training hospital trusts in the UK.

-In 2018, The Royal Victoria Hospital looked to axial3D with an ambition to expand the 3D printing services that were already being delivered and establish an on-site 3D printing facility.
+In 2018, the hospitalospital looked to Axial3D with an ambition to expand the 3D printing services that were already being delivered and establish an on-site 3D printing facility.

 The hospital encourages high-level directives aimed at improving healthcare delivery on the ground and improving the quality and experience of care.
 This is leading to a cultural change, where quality improvement is second nature for all staff.

 From the outset, there were some key elements that must be in place for any project to proceed.

 - The initiative must be at least cost neutral, if not cost saving, this is due to the already stretched resources.

 - The initiative must be an improvement of current systems, and in this case, it related to surgical planning and preparation, but could also address the radiology reporting system.